What are some common retirement planning mistakes to avoid?

 10. Cashing out retirement savings early: Cashing out retirement savings when changing jobs or facing financial hardship can result in significant penalties and taxes.
 It is advisable to explore alternatives such as rolling over the funds into an IRA or a new employer's retirement plan.

-by jaylin.bartell , 6 months ago
+by jaylin.bartell , a year ago

 @marion.bernhard